Environment | In harmony with nature

 The Group evaluates its dependence and impact on biodiversity using the Exploring Natural Capital Opportunities, Risk and Exposure (ENCORE) tool developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others.
 Using the evaluation by the industry group, the Group evaluates the general dependence and impact of its tire business within the value chain.

-In the latest ENCORE evaluation conducted in 2023, the Group concluded that the significance of services that maintain and regulate the climate, healthy soil, and pollination within ecosystems during the raw material procurement stage and services that control soil erosion, disease, and flooding is very high in terms of dependency.
-In addition, it concluded that the significance of dependence on water provisioning services was high in the tire and raw material manufacturing stages.
+In the latest ENCORE evaluation conducted in 2023, the Group concluded that the significance of dependency is very high for services that maintain and regulate the climate, healthy soil, and pollination within ecosystems during the raw material procurement stage.
+It is also very high for services that control soil erosion, disease, and flooding.
+In addition, the evaluation concluded that the significance of dependence on water provisioning services was high in the tire and raw material manufacturing stages.

 As for impact, the Group concluded that the significance of land use in the raw material procurement stage was very high.
 It also concluded that the significance of the impact from use of water resources and waste discharge was high in the tire manufacturing stage.
 In addition, in the value chain as a whole, it concluded that the significance of the impact from greenhouse gas emissions, use of water resources, emissions into the air, water, and soil, and waste discharge was high.